► Hybrid ES saloon driven in the UK

 If ignoring the Germans is your plan and you’re considering something else like the Volvo S90 or Jaguar XF, the Lexus ES should also be one of your alternative options – especially as the new hybrid drivetrain is a good one.

 Overall, it’s luxurious, comfortable and relaxed while also surprisingly good to drive with an extensive standard kit list.
-It helps that it asks for less of your dosh compared to rivals.
+It helps that it asks for less of your dosh while managing all that.

 Check out our Lexus reviews